edit

 Traditional areas Former Soviet Union Europe Asia Americas See also

-Scheduled Low-cost Charter Cargo Defunct
+Scheduled Charter Cargo Defunct

 Major international Minor international Domestic Unscheduled Under construction